 It was also a playlist, and it was lots of fun.

-dedications by Rob Abubo (to be REMiXED by Diego Romero)
+dedications by Rob Abubo (REMiXED by Diego Romero)

 Concept Rob Abubo.
 Music by Brian Eno.
 Choreography by hofesh.
 Created by Ellen Furrey, Amanda acorn, Simon Portigal, and Simon Renauld at Dancemakers.